a-n-n-i/computations/README.md

 # Computations

 ## 1. Mathematical Background
-For the Bolza surface, let its set of systoles be $C=\lbrace c_1, c_2, \ldots, c_{12} \rbrace$.
-A filling subset of $C$ must contain at least four curves.
-Cutting the surface along a 4-chain yields a 12-gon.
-According to Reference [1], parameterizing the surface via this polygon requires three angle parameters and six edge length parameters.
-Given any six parameters, the remaining three can be determined numerically.

-However, numerical root-finding requires initial guesses within a reasonable error bound.
-In the **Appendix**, I provide pre-computed data: six fixed parameters for specific points and the corresponding three dependent parameters solved from them.
-Additionally, you can use the gradient descent function described below to compute parameters for new points.

-**Note:**
-The function uses high-precision numerical optimization.
-If convergence fails, try adjusting the `initial` parameter closer to the expected solution.

 ## 2. Core Components
 The implementation is structured around the following computational tasks:

 1. Computing the differential matrices at a point in Teichmüller space.